Skip to content

 Min. deposit: $10/7,775 NGN

-Exness is regulated by two regulatory commissions in Africa that include the CMA in Kenya and the FSCA in South Africa.
-This broker promises its clients instant processing of transactions, both deposits and withdrawals.
-Nigerian traders will get access to 107 different currency pairs to trade with this broker site.
-Nigerian traders can use the Naira as their base currency and trade forex with low spreads starting from as low as 0.3 pips.
+Exness is regulated by two African authorities: the CMA in Kenya and the FSCA in South Africa.
+The broker offers instant processing for both deposits and withdrawals.
+Nigerian traders gain access to 107 currency pairs and can use either USD or Naira as their base currency.
+Regarding trading costs, Exness provides tight spreads starting from 0.3 pips on forex pairs through its standard account, with no commissions.
+Even tighter pricing is available on pro accounts.

 Trading Forex and CFDs entail risk and could result in the loss of your capital.